You snooze, you lose

 Opening at 8:30 a.m.
 PST, 9:30 a.m.
 MST, 10:30 a.m.
 CST, 11:30 a.m.
 EST:

-Tuition ($595.00 through May 15 and $620.00 thereafter) includes a reception on Sunday evening and evening meal on Thursday night.
-Georgia Genealogical Society (GGS) members get an additional discount, to $570, and you can join GGS and register for IGHR at the same time for $605 for an individual membership at $610 for a family membership.
-Make sure to enter the promotion code ERLYBRD19 at checkout if you’re not a GGS member, but do think about joining GGS if you have Georgia ancestors!!
-And do read through the Tuition and Payment and Refund Deadlines page before registration.
-Early Bird registration ends at 11:55 p.m. on Wednesday, 15 May 2019, but the GGS discount is applicable for the entire registration period.
-Course registration ends at 11:55 p.m. on Monday, 1 July 2019.
+Tuition ($545.00) includes a wide variety of virtual evening activities.
+Georgia Genealogical Society (GGS) members get an additional discount, to $495, and you can join GGS and register for IGHR at the same time for $530 for an individual membership and $535 for a family membership.
+Make sure to enter the discount code at checkout if you’re a GGS member (you’ll find it on the course pages), but do think about joining GGS if you have Georgia ancestors!!
+And do read through the IGHR Policies and Deadlines page before registration.

 But whatever you do… don’t sleep in tomorrow morning.

-Hope to see you in Athens in July!
+Hope to “see” you in the IGHR virtual summer camp in July!